Alchohol and Other Drugs

 The Alcohol Management Program (AMP) is a brief, confidential health education program for people who could improve their health by drinking less alcohol or none at all.
 The AMP is geared toward those with mild to moderate alcohol problems who want to eliminate the negative consequences of their drinking.

-University Health Services has just launched its "Stay in the Blue" app, created by students for students and as part of the Stay in the Blue campaign.
+University Health Services has launched its "Stay in the Blue" app, created by students for students as part of the Stay in the Blue campaign.

 Some of the unique features of this app are: